kcg2015/Vehicle-Detection-and-Tracking/readme.md

 ### Linear Assignment and Hungarian (Munkres) algorithm

 If there are multiple detections, we need to match (assign) each of them to a tracker.
 We use intersection over union (IOU) of a tracker bounding box and detection bounding box as a metric.
 We solve the maximizing the sum of IOU assignment problem using the Hungarian algorithm (also known as Munkres algorithm).
-The machine learning package scikit-learn has a build in utility function that implements Hungarian algorithm.
+The machine learning package scikit-learn has a build-in utility function that implements the Hungarian algorithm.

 ```
 matched_idx = linear_assignment(-IOU_mat)